 title: This specifies the name that will appear on the selection menu.
 The commands following the title are the GRUB commands that will execute when that menu entry is selected.

-In newer version of GRUB, i.e. GRUB2, "title" has been replaced by "menuentry".
+In a newer version of GRUB, i.e. GRUB2, "title" has been replaced by "menuentry".

 GRUB can be used via the menu driven interface and command line interface.
 For menu driven interface, the configuration file like above is used.
 The command line interface requires manually entering the commands.
 GRUB supports the following commands: